Manuelkreate/Manuelkreate/README.md

 - 🔭 I’m currently working on the process of becoming a data analyst
 - 🌱 I’m currently learning to transform data with Excel
 - 📫 How to reach me: @e_rextm on twitter!
+-  Still confused on how to create my project portfolio...